mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 - S4 — is ready to work independently.
 Has high level of confidence, the right skills and context.

 This person is killing it and knows as much as you do.
-Just give them something large and difficult to work on and let them run with it!
+Just give them something large and difficult to work on and let them run with it.

 S3 and S4 can help you a great deal with your job as a tech lead.
 You can bounce ideas off each other and they can spot what you missed.

+Don't forget people move between these categories over time.
+This means your approach for each person must evolve over time.

+#### One to one

+You shouldn't be afraid to set up an occasional 1:1 chat with each member of the team.
+This doesn't need to be a weekly thing.
+Just talk to them and ask how they feel about the project.
+Ask if they have any ideas what you could do better.
+Get to know them as a person.
+People are usually interested in talking about things outside the project.
+It could be different programming languages or things totally outside work.

+The 1:1 doesn't need to be formal.
+It can be a chat over lunch or when you happen to bump into each other.
+If you work remotely and don't see each other in person then I believe setting aside 30 minutes for a call with each team member is crucial.

 #### Staying calm

-You’ll be working with others and relying on others much more than you’re probably used to.
+You’ll be working with others and relying on others much more than you are probably used to.
 This will inevitably have some effect on your own mood at first.

-A manager once gave me some interesting advice about mood and emotions.
+A manager once gave me very interesting advice about mood and emotions.
 He drew this diagram on a whiteboard:

 ![Mood of the team over time](mood.png)

-The chart above is about emotions.
+The chart above shows that your emotions should not swing too much over time.
+The chart is about emotions.
 People are emotional.
 Your team members have emotions.
 You have emotions and cannot ignore them.

 This area happens to have overlap with engineering management.
-As a tech lead, you won’t be directly managing the people on your team but you’ll have to start thinking about how people are feeling.
+As a tech lead, you won’t be directly managing the people on your team but you will have to start thinking about how people are feeling.
 This is one of the big parts of being a manager.
 Being a tech lead is therefore lightweight training for management.

 —

-All of the above should give you a good idea of what it’s like to be a tech lead.
-The rest of this article asks whether you actually want to try this, and shows a way to get started.
+All of the above should give you a good idea of what it is like to be a tech lead.
+The rest of this article asks whether you actually want to try it, and shows a way to get started.

 ## Do you want to be a tech lead?

-From what we’ve learned so far, you can probably imagine what the “day in the life” is like:
+From what we’ve learned so far, you can probably imagine what the Day in the Life of a tech lead is like:

 ##### Non-coding (most of this will be new)